Here comes Markit services PMI ...

-Markit Economics will release its preliminary reading on the US service sector at 9:45 a.m.
-ET.
+At 9:45 a.m.
+ET, Markit Economics will release its final reading on the US services sector during April.

-Economists forecast that the purchasing manager’s index improved to 52 in July from a final June reading of 51.4, according to Bloomberg.
+The consensus forecast is for a purchasing manager’s index (PMI) of 52.1, matching the flash reading released last week.

-Above 50, the index would indicate that the service sector is still in expansionary territory.
+Then at 10 a.m., the Institute of Supply Management will publish its non-manufacturing index.
+That’s expected to improve to 54.8 from 54.5.

 Business Insider Emails & Alerts